-(d) Recently Issued Accounting Standards
+(e) Recently Issued Accounting Standards

 In June 2017, the GASB issued Statement No. 87, Leases.
 This standard establishes recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-This Statement is effective for fiscal years beginning after December 15, 2019.
+The original effective date of this Statement was for fiscal years beginning after December 15, 2019.
+This Statement is now effective for fiscal years beginning after June 15, 2021.

 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This standard establishes accounting requirements for interest cost incurred before the end of a construction period.
 Such costs should now be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 The Statement reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
-This Statement is effective for fiscal years beginning after December 15, 2019.
+The original effective date of this Statement was for fiscal years beginning after December 15, 2019.
+This Statement is now effective for fiscal years beginning after December 15, 2020.

 In August 2018, the GASB issued Statement No. 90, Majority Equity Interests.
 The primary objectives of this statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-This Statement is effective for fiscal years beginning after December 15, 2018.
+The original effective date of this Statement was for fiscal years beginning after December 15, 2018.
+This Statement is now effective for fiscal years beginning after December 15, 2019.

 In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures.
-This Statement is effective for fiscal years beginning after December 15, 2020.
+The original effective date of this Statement was for fiscal years beginning after December 15, 2020.
+This Statement is now effective for fiscal years beginning after December 15, 2021.